uruba24/MIY_CustomClothingWebsite/README.md

 set if they want to.
 To sum up in a nutshell, we have everything under one roof.
 Most importantly, MIY enable a business to keep consumers happy and constantly change to adapt to their strategies according to their lifestyle.

+## Objectives and Contributions
+1. Users can make their dress according to their specific need this is the best feature that are in the application.
+2. This project will provide a platform for making your own taste of dresses.
+3. Order will get delivered to door step.
+4. User can also make custom shirt within given budget which is the best thing that every person can buy within their budgets.
+5. User can also buy related accessories according to design.

+## Functional Requirements
+1. Dress Customization
+  • Event wise
+  • Seasons wise
+  • Budget Wise
+2. Add to Cart
+3. Checkout
+4. Make it a Set
+## Non-Functional Requirements
+• The system should show great performance.
+• The system should fulfill the reliability.
+• The system should be fully secure.

+## Software Platform
+• Visual Studio Code
+• Django Framework(Python)
+• MySQL